 4:29 I've already said that many individual evolutionists, like the Pope, are also religious, but I think they're deluding themselves.
 I believe a true understanding of Darwinism is deeply corrosive to religious faith.
 Now, it may sound as though I'm about to preach atheism, and I want to reassure you that that's not what I'm going to do.
 In an audience as sophisticated as this one, that would be preaching to the choir.

 5:39 Now, the difficult problem for any theory of biological design is to explain the massive statistical improbability of living things.
 Statistical improbability in the direction of good design -- "complexity" is another word for this.
-The standard creationist argument -- there is only one; they all reduce to this one -- takes off from a statistical improbability.
+The standard creationist argument -- there is only one; they're all reduced to this one -- takes off from a statistical improbability.
 Living creatures are too complex to have come about by chance; therefore, they must have had a designer.
 This argument of course, shoots itself in the foot.
-Any designer capable of designing something really complex has to be even more complex himself, and that's before we even start on the other things he's expected to do, like forgive sins, bless marriages, listen to prayers -- favor our side in a war -- (Laughter) -- disapprove of our sex lives and so on.
+Any designer capable of designing something really complex has to be even more complex himself, and that's before we even start on the other things he's expected to do, like forgive sins, bless marriages, listen to prayers -- favor our side in a war -- (Laughter) disapprove of our sex lives, and so on.
 (Laughter)

 6:35 Complexity is the problem that any theory of biology has to solve, and you can't solve it by postulating an agent that is even more complex, thereby simply compounding the problem.
 Darwinian natural selection is so stunningly elegant because it solves the problem of explaining complexity in terms of nothing but simplicity.
-Essentially, it does it by providing a smooth ramp of gradual step-by-step increment.
-But here, I only want to make the point that the elegance of Darwinism is corrosive to religion precisely because it is so elegant, so parsimonious, so powerful, so economically powerful.
+Essentially, it does it by providing a smooth ramp of gradual, step-by-step increment.
+But here, I only want to make the point that the elegance of Darwinism is corrosive to religion, precisely because it is so elegant, so parsimonious, so powerful, so economically powerful.
 It has the sinewy economy of a beautiful suspension bridge.

 7:29 The God theory is not just a bad theory.
-It turns out to be, in principle, incapable of doing the job required of it.
+It turns out to be -- in principle -- incapable of doing the job required of it.

 7:37 So, returning to tactics and the evolution lobby, I want to argue that rocking the boat may be just the right thing to do.
-My approach to attacking creationism is unlike the evolution lobby.
-My approach to attacking creationism is to attack religion as a whole, and at this point I need to acknowledge the remarkable taboo against speaking ill of religion, and I'm going to do so in the words of the late Douglas Adams, a dear friend who, if he never came to TED, certainly should have been invited.
+My approach to attacking creationism is -- unlike the evolution lobby -- my approach to attacking creationism is to attack religion as a whole.
+And at this point I need to acknowledge the remarkable taboo against speaking ill of religion, and I'm going to do so in the words of the late Douglas Adams, a dear friend who, if he never came to TED, certainly should have been invited.

-8:15 (Richard Saul Wurman: He was.)
+8:14 (Richard Saul Wurman: He was.)

-8:17 Richard Dawkins: He was.
+8:16 Richard Dawkins: He was.
 Good.
 I thought he must have been.

-8:19 He begins this speech which was tape-recorded in Cambridge shortly before he died.
-He begins by explaining how science works through the testing of hypotheses that are framed to be vulnerable to disproof, and then he goes on.
+8:19 He begins this speech, which was tape recorded in Cambridge shortly before he died -- He begins by explaining how science works through the testing of hypotheses that are framed to be vulnerable to disproof, and then he goes on.
 I quote, "Religion doesn't seem to work like that.
 It has certain ideas at the heart of it, which we call 'sacred' or 'holy.'
 What it means is: here is an idea or a notion that you're not allowed to say anything bad about.
 You're just not.
 Why not?
-Because you're not.
-(Laughter) Why should it be that it's perfectly legitimate to support the Republicans or Democrats, this model of economics versus that, Macintosh instead of Windows, but to have an opinion about how the universe began, about who created the universe -- no, that's holy.
-So, we're used to not challenging religious ideas and it's very interesting how much of a furor Richard creates when he does it."
-He meant me, not that one.
+Because you're not."
+(Laughter) "Why should it be that it's perfectly legitimate to support the Republicans or Democrats, this model of economics versus that, Macintosh instead of Windows, but to have an opinion about how the universe began, about who created the universe -- no, that's holy.
+So, we're used to not challenging religious ideas, and it's very interesting how much of a furor Richard creates when he does it." -- He meant me, not that one.

 10:15 There's Douglas Adams, magnificent picture from his book, "Last Chance to See."
-Now, there's a typical scientific journal, the Quarterly Review of Biology.
+Now, there's a typical scientific journal, The Quarterly Review of Biology.
 And I'm going to put together, as guest editor, a special issue on the question, "Did an asteroid kill the dinosaurs?"
-And the first paper is a standard scientific paper presenting evidence, "Iridium Layer at the K-T Boundary, Potassium-Argon Dated Crater in Yucatan, Indicate That an Asteroid Killed the Dinosaurs."
+And the first paper is a standard scientific paper, presenting evidence, "Iridium layer at the K-T boundary, and potassium argon dated crater in Yucatan, indicate that an asteroid killed the dinosaurs."
 Perfectly ordinary scientific paper.
-Now, the next one, "The President of The Royal Society Has Been Vouchsafed a Strong Inner Conviction" -- (Laughter) -- "...
-That an Asteroid Killed the Dinosaurs."
-(Laughter) "It Has Been Privately Revealed to Professor Huxtane That an Asteroid Killed the Dinosaurs."
-(Laughter) "Professor Hordley Was Brought Up to Have Total and Unquestioning Faith" -- (Laughter) -- "...
-That an Asteroid Killed the Dinosaurs."
-"Professor Hawkins Has Promulgated an Official Dogma Binding on All Loyal Hawkinsians That an Asteroid Killed the Dinosaurs."
+Now, the next one.
+"The President of the Royal Society has been vouchsafed a strong inner conviction that an asteroid killed the dinosaurs."
+(Laughter) "It has been privately revealed to Professor Huxtane that an asteroid killed the dinosaurs."
+(Laughter) "Professor Hordley was brought up to have total and unquestioning faith" -- (Laughter) -- "that an asteroid killed the dinosaurs."
+"Professor Hawkins has promulgated an official dogma binding on all loyal Hawkinsians that an asteroid killed the dinosaurs."
 (Laughter) That's inconceivable, of course.

 13:10 In practice, what is an atheist?
 An atheist is just somebody who feels about Yahweh the way any decent Christian feels about Thor or Baal or the golden calf.
 As has been said before, we are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.
 (Laughter) (Applause)